 It is important to distinguish between SWIFT prioritization cycles and SWIRFT bond transactions.
 Each prioritization is the basis for initial funding commitments, some of which will involve multiple future political subdivision obligation closings that will rely on multiple future SWIRFT bond sales.
 Each individual SWIRFT bond transaction may involve political subdivision obligation closings that are associated with multiple commitments associated with multiple previous prioritizations (Figure 2).
-For example, the fall 2022 SWIRFT bond sale proceeds were used to purchase political subdivision obligations associated with the 2015, 2016, 2018, 2020, 2021, and 2022 SWIFT prioritizations, whereas the 2022 prioritization and commitments may be associated with annual SWIRFT bond sales through 2028.
+For example, the fall 2024 SWIRFT bond sale proceeds were used to purchase political subdivision obligations associated with several different SWIFT prioritizations from 2017 through 2024, whereas the 2024 prioritization and commitments may be associated with annual SWIRFT bond sales through 2028.